Likogann/expressjs-api/README.md

 # onion-vanity
-Onion vanity link generator using mkp224o
+Onion vanity link generator using mkp224o - Automates the process even more for completely automatic deployment to servers